Skip to main content

 • “Love the graphics, music, and sound.”

-• “They took the concepts that worked (most of them) and expanded or polished them; they added some new things I didn't even know I needed, and they did it in a very bug-free and easy-to-dive-into package.”
+• “They took the concepts that worked (most of them) and expanded or polished them, they added some new things I didn't even know I needed, and they did it in a very bug-free and easy-to-dive-into package.”

-• “I have had zero issues so far, and the game looks good and runs great.”
+• “I have had zero issues so far and the game looks good and runs great.”

 • “I mean that it kept the atmosphere and the charm of the first game.”

-• “When your city reaches a point where it's running smoothly, the game no longer provides any sense of comfort or visual appeal.
+• “When your city reaches a point where it's running smoothly, the game will no longer provide any sense of comfort or visual appeal.
 There are no city atmospheres or additional interactive details; the entire game experience becomes a matter of merely maintaining data balance.
 There are no citizens, no life, everything is just numbers and data arithmetic, and you feel like a caretaker.”

 • “The level of detail in the buildings and landscapes is impressive, with ruined structures, exaggerated forests, and running rivers all contributing to a bleak, but exciting atmosphere.”